adioshun/gitBook_DeepDrive/ref05kitti.md

 #### B. visual odometry/SLAM

-- output of the GPS/IMU localization unit projected into the coordinate system
+- The ground truth for visual odometry/SLAM is directly given by the output of the GPS/IMU localization unit projected into the coordinate system

+#### C. 3D object

+- 사람이 직접 진행
+-

 ### 2.4.
 Benchmark Selection

 ### 2.5.
 Evaluation Metrics
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExNDg2MjEzMl19
+eyJoaXN0b3J5IjpbNDUxODU4NjE2XX0=
 -->